splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_external_integration.html.markdown

 # Resource: signalfx_aws_external_integration

 Splunk Observability AWS CloudWatch integrations using Role ARNs.
-For help with this integration see [Connect to AWS CloudWatch](https://docs.signalfx.com/en/latest/integrations/amazon-web-services.html#connect-to-aws).
+For help with this integration see [Connect to AWS CloudWatch](https://docs.splunk.com/observability/en/gdi/get-data-in/connect/aws/aws-apiconfig.html).

 ~> **NOTE** When managing integrations, use a session token of an administrator to authenticate the Splunk Observability provider.
 See [Operations that require a session token for an administrator](https://dev.splunk.com/observability/docs/administration/authtokens#Operations-that-require-a-session-token-for-an-administrator).

-~> **WARNING** This resource implements a part of a workflow.
-You must use it with `signalfx_aws_integration`.
-Check with Splunk Observability support for your realm's AWS account id.
+~> **WARNING** This resource implements part of a workflow.
+Use it with `signalfx_aws_integration`.
+Check with Splunk support for your realm's AWS account id.

-## Example Usage
+## Example

 ```tf
 resource "signalfx_aws_external_integration" "aws_myteam_extern" {